The Disease

 αCD40 induced colitis

-For the CD40 pathway activation, agonistic anti-CD40 antibodies are administered to Rag1KO mice that lack T and B cells.
-This activation triggers a cascade of innate immune responses including upregulation of IL-23, IL12 and IL-1β in myeloid cells, elevated proinflammatory serum cytokines, and inflammation of the colonic tissue leading to tissue damage and symptoms like diarrhea, that are similar to human IBD. αCD40 colitis is induced in Tg197, hTNFR1KI, hIL23AKI and combinations of them crossed to Rag1KO.
+Activation of the CD40 pathway through the systemic administration of agonistic anti-CD40 antibodies to mice lacking T and B cells triggers a cascade of innate immune responses including upregulation of IL-23, IL-12 and IL-1β in myeloid cells, elevated proinflammatory serum cytokines, and inflammation of the distal colon leading to tissue damage with mild clinical symptoms similar to those of human IBD. αCD40 colitis is induced in Rag1KO mice crossed to lines expressing humanized therapeutic targets as the human TNF expressing Tg197 mice, the hTNFR1KI, hIL23AKI or combinations of them.

 TNBS induced colitis